Nick Pratto Player Props: Royals vs. White Sox

 Nick Pratto At The Plate

-- Pratto is batting .333 with two doubles, a home run and three walks.
+- Pratto is batting .349 with three doubles, a home run and four walks.

-- Pratto has reached base via a hit in seven games this year (of 11 played), and had multiple hits in four of those games.

-- Pratto has an RBI in three of 11 games this year, with multiple RBI in three of them.
+- Pratto has picked up an RBI in four games this year (30.8%), with two or more RBI in four of those games (30.8%).

-- He has scored at least one run four times this season (36.4%), including one multi-run game.
+- He has scored at least one run five times this year (38.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.